Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Soil: Well drained, rich in organic matter.

-Watering: Keep soil moist, especially during flowering and pod formation.
+Watering: Keep soil moist, especially as they form pods and then flower.

 Location: Full sun.